Pseudo-Siamese Network based Timbre-reserved Black-box Adversarial Attack in Speaker Identification

 Datasets

-AISHELL-3 (for training), AISHELL-1 test set (for SID model evaluation), Audio Deepfake Detection (ADD) challenge dataset Track 3.1 (for attack evaluation).
+AISHELL-3 (for training SID, VC, and pseudo-Siamese network), AISHELL-1 (for SID model evaluation), Audio Deepfake Detection (ADD) challenge dataset (for evaluating the adversarial attack, specifically Track 3.1).

 Model(s)